Skip to content

 14. Lists countries sourcing from?

-The company sources from Malaysia, China, Vietnam, Indonesia, Brazil, Russia and Guyana.
+The company reports that besides Malaysia it also sources from China, Vietnam, Indonesia, Brazil, Russia and Guyana.

 • Y